almazkun/pycon-tutorial/README.md

     * Create Listing Model and Views
     * Configuring URL patterns for different views
 1. User Authentication and Permissions
-    * Implementing user registration and login functionality
-    * Restricting certain views or actions to authenticated users
+    * Restricting views and actions to authenticated users
-    * Implementing authorization and permissions as required
+    * Restricting views and actions to listing owners
 1. Styling with CSS
     * Adding CSS stylesheets to enhance the application's appearance
     * Applying responsive design principles for better user experience